A person is eligible to vote in the Division 6 By-Election if the person:

 - Residential lease or mortgage statement;

-- Utility bill: e.g. Telephone, television, electricity, gas or water
+- Utility bill: e.g. phone, public utilities commission, television, electricity, gas or water;

 - Vehicle ownership, registration or insurance certificate; or

-- A letter of form (attestation) confirming that the person lives at the stated address.
+- A letter or form confirming that the person lives at the stated address.
 The letter can be signed by any of the following:

 - authorized representative of a commercial property management company;

 - authorized representative of a First Nations band or reserve;